 The only strategy that ultimately works is honesty: transparency, accountability, confession, forgiveness.
 Dealing with temptation and with our failures as they happen is the only way to prevent ourselves from sinking deeper and deeper into the pit.

 One of the ways God helps me to escape temptation is the result of that early failure in our marriage.
 Amy’s question to me — “Was is worth it?” — has become a mighty shield in my life.
 Every since, that simple question has helped protect me, propelling me past all kinds of temptations right before taking a second look, right before making an inappropriate comment in mixed company, right before allowing my thoughts to wander, right before clicking on a question Internet advertisement, right before freezing on a TV channel instead of turning my eyes away and clicking through.

 Is this going to be worth it?

-I can tell you without hesitation that my answer now is always no. And just not no, but no way ever, under any circumstances, is there any sexual thrill that is worth compromising my integrity, hurting my relationship with God, or in any way opening a door that can hurt my wife.
+I can tell you without hesitation that my answer now is always no. And just not no, but no way ever, under any circumstances, is there any sexual thrill that is worth compromising my… Click To Tweet

 If you’re feeling convicted because you know there’s something impure in your life, grab hold of that feeling.
 Let me ask you: Is it worth it?
 No!